Gayabw/pcap-network-forensics/README.md

 ![Timeline](./assets/11_activity_timeline.png)

-* Figure 12: Chronological sequence of events from benign browsing to the harassment incident.
+* Figure 11: Chronological sequence of events from benign browsing to the harassment incident.*

 ---